Multiple closely watched refinance rates slid lower today.

 15-year fixed refinance

-The 15-year fixed refi average rate is now 3.95 percent, down 1 basis points over the last seven days.
+The average rate for a 15-year fixed refi is 3.39 percent, down 14 basis points over the last week.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $737 per $100,000 borrowed.
-That may put more pressure on your monthly budget than a 30-year mortgage would, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much faster.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $710 per $100,000 borrowed.
+That’s clearly much higher than the monthly payment would be on a 30-year mortgage at that rate, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much faster.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.94 percent, up 5 basis points over the last week.
+The average rate for a 10-year fixed-refinance loan is 3.42 percent, down 7 basis points over the last week.

-Monthly payments on a 10-year fixed-rate refi at 3.94 percent would cost $1,007.23 per month for every $100,000 you borrow.
-That substantial monthly payment comes with the benefit of paying even less interest over the life of the loan than you would with a 15-year term.
+Monthly payments on a 10-year fixed-rate refi at 3.42 percent would cost $988.39 per month for every $100,000 you borrow.
+If you can manage that hefty monthly payment, you’ll enjoy even more interest cost savings than you would with a 15-year term.

 Where rates are headed